Sisor: Description

 membranes are broadly fused to isthmus, the outer and inner mental barbels are widely separated with the origin of outer barbels anterior to origin of inner barbels, the lower jaw teeth are minute, dentition essentially consisting of roughened plate, large serrations on the anterior margin of the pectoral spine (also serrated posteriorly), a well-developed maxillary barbel membrane, and palatal teeth absent.
 The head is moderately narrow and strongly depressed.
 The body is extremely narrow and strongly depressed.
 The eyes are small, dorsolaterally located, and under the skin (subcutaneous).
-The maxillary barbels do not extending beyond the head.
+The maxillary barbels do not extend beyond the head.
 The dorsal fin spine is serrate anteriorly and smooth posteriorly.

 S. chennua, S. rheophilus, and S. torosus grow to about 9.5–11.6 cm SL.
 S. rabdophorus attains a length of about 18.0 cm SL.